tinacms/tina.io/content/docs/tina-folder/overview.md

 The `.tina` folder is where the configuration, schema and UI customization for TinaCMS is located.

-The `.tina` folder normally is at the root of the repo (unless a [mono repo setup](/docs/tina-cloud/faq/#does-tina-cloud-work-with-monorepos) is being used) and has the following folder structure:
+The `.tina` folder is normally at the root of the repo (unless a [mono repo setup](/docs/tina-cloud/faq/#does-tina-cloud-work-with-monorepos) is being used).
+It has the following folder structure:

 - [`schema.{ts,tsx,js}`](/docs/schema/)
 - `components` folder